-1. With black yarn, work 6 SC into a magic loop.
-Pull the loop closed.
+Round 1: With black yarn, work 6 SC into a magic loop and pull the loop closed.

-3-38.
-SC around for 37 rounds or until the tail is as long as you like.
-Bind off and leave long tail.
+Rounds 3-38: SC around for 37 rounds or until the tail is as long as you like.
+Bind off and leave a long tail.

 Hold the two pipe cleaners together and fold the ends together on one side.
 Insert the pipe cleaners into the tail and adjust the tail so it’s curved in a black cat kind of way with a little bit of the pipe cleaners sticking out the end.

 Now just put it all together!
 Sew the ears to the tip of the head using the tail yarns, and make sure they’re even.
 It helps to use straight pins to pin one while you sew on the other.
 Then, stick the exposed pipe cleaners from the tail into the base of the body and use the tail yarn to sew around the opening and attach the tail.

 Lastly, I embroidered a little pink nose and whiskers to finish off your crochet black cat!